Modern bikes with Internal Combustion Engines (ICE) all need a battery to crank the motorcycle on and supply current for the bike’s electrical system.

 Broadly speaking, there are 4 different types of batteries.

 - The conventional Lead Acid battery with the acid floating freely within the battery is the most common.
 This battery poses a real spill risk of acid should you crash.
-The battery must be mounted in the upright position.
+The battery must be mounted in an upright position.
 This battery requires regularly topping up with distilled water to maintain the electrolyte level and is the cheapest of the four.

 - The next is the AGM – Absorbed Glass Mat battery.
-This runs on the same principle as the Lead Acid batter, except that the acid is absorbed into spongy fibreglass sheets preventing spills.
+This runs on the same principle as the Lead Acid batter, except that the acid is absorbed into spongy fiberglass sheets preventing spills.
 This is also sealed and does not require you to top up the distilled water.

 - The 3rd kind of battery is the Gel battery.
 This is similar to the Lead Acid battery, except that adding some silica to the acid makes it a gel and, therefore, spillproof.
 These last longer than the standard Lead Acid battery but are also more expensive.
 These, too, are maintenance-free.